yinani24/Random-Projects/website/README.md

 ## Project Resources

-Website with the use of fullpage.js (not sure of this) It has one home page, about me page, contact page
+Website with the use of fullpage.js (not sure of this) It has one home page, about me page, contact page, pictures page

 ## Video Used is available for commercial use